steven-the-qa/web-automation-template/README.md

     ***

-    This is how Playwright recommends doing it: https://playwright.dev/docs/pom.
+    [This](https://playwright.dev/docs/pom) is how Playwright recommends doing it.

     They prefer to throw all their locators into the constructor, for some reason.

-    Other frameworks like WebdriverIO don't seem to follow this convention: https://webdriver.io/docs/pageobjects/
+    Other frameworks like WebdriverIO [don't seem to follow this convention](https://webdriver.io/docs/pageobjects/).

 2. HTML Report